Burbank fireman running the hose on top of truck

 Here are some suggested ways to improve your success in becoming a firefighter:

-• Sign up for various firefighter recruitment sites.
+• Sign up for firefighter recruitment sites.

 • Once certified, apply for EMT jobs with private ambulance companies or hospitals to get some hands-on experience.